neottil/k9-exercise/README.md

 ## TODO'S

+- update page
+- dabounce on text fields (lodash.debounce)
+- user nickname/username
 - user session limit
-- user groups
 - new item only for admin
-- user nickname/username
-- dabounce on text fields (lodash.debounce)
 - alert title in insert page (to translate)